 Yet, while we can argue that investors might be driven by the pursuit of returns, it is harder to make that argument for regulators.
 SI regulation has proceeded faster for environmental investing than for social.
 Despite the long history of SI focussing on a range of ESG issues, work on the EU Sustainable Taxonomy began in 2018 focusing almost exclusively on environmental issues, with social issues relegated to a brief mention of meeting minimum standards on human rights.
 Work on a Social Taxonomy finally began in 2021.
 Ongoing discussions about whether the taxonomies should be separate or combined illustrate that even the experts are struggling with the same question that all investors face – how to balance all of the issues competing for our attention?

 Nevertheless, some social themes are quietly gaining momentum, even as environmental themes hog the limelight.
-Gender equality has been rising in importance over the last decade as an investment theme, from just five focussed public markets funds in 2012, to over 50 in 2019, and total assets under management of USD 11 billion by the end of 2020.4
+Gender equality has been rising in importance over the last decade as an investment theme, from just five focussed public markets strategies in 2012, to over 50 in 2019, and total assets under management of USD 11 billion by the end of 2020.4

 Recently, the gender lens investing community has begun to look closer at the interconnectivity of gender equality with environmental challenges.
 Investors have been asking whether an investment or impact strategy focused on gender equality is truly meeting its goals if it does not also address the climate-related inequalities.5 The United Nations recognised the link between gender equality and climate change more than a decade ago.